bartongroup/slivka/sphinx-docs/configuration.rst

 ----------------

-Form description file specified what fields are presented to the front end user and what values are expected.
-File should contain a json object where keys are fields names and values are specifications of the fields.
+Form description file specified what fields are presented to the front end user and what field values are expected.
+The file should contain a single JSON object which keys are unique form field names and values are options and restrictions imposed on the form field values.
-Field specification object may have three fields:
+Each field, regardless of its type, have three option fields:

 ``label``:
   Human readable name of the field (required)